 Community can come in various shapes and sizes, but regardless of the form it takes, it’s critical for personal and corporate wellness.
 Leaders who are a part of a community (like MTM) know firsthand that it has the power to enrich lives.

-Through our conversations with 60+ marketing leaders on MTM Visionaries in 2022, we have found that leaders who are plugged into communities are quick to foster it within their teams, helping them overcome daily obstacles and the customers they serve.
+Through our conversations with 80 marketing leaders on MTM Visionaries over the last year, we have found that leaders who are plugged into communities are quick to foster it within their teams, helping them overcome daily obstacles and the customers they serve.
 Here are a few snippets of conversations we’ve had on the power of community.

 Find Friends in a Competitive Industry